The Daily Walk with Miracles

 and Our Ironclad Support of Donald Trump

-The Daily Walk with Miracles, Updated July 12, 2017, from original of February 20, 2016, by Paul Evans, video courtesy of Peter, Paul and Mary and YouTube.
+The Daily Walk with Miracles, Updated September 5, 2017, from original of February 20, 2016, by Paul Evans, video courtesy of Peter, Paul and Mary and YouTube.
 See Donald Trump at CPAC 2017: Bringing Together Conservatives in the Big Tent, The Daily Walk with Miracles, February 25, 2017, by Paul Evans.
 This is partly a republication of Political Ideology versus Caring, The Daily Walk with Miracles, March 10, 2017, by Paul Evans and Dan Hershberger, and Dan has really been an inspiration to me in writing this.
 I DO tend to be repetitive in places in this article, but that is really just about intentional.
+Not too many, conservative or liberal, will enjoy the words I have written here, but I strongly believe them to all be true.
 Girls I am “single and looking,” email Paul Evans at firstname.lastname@example.org.

 The Sunday Scripture at the Overton Community Church was 2 Corinthians Ch.
 3 (the whole chapter), but especially 1-6:, when Jesus healed the man with the withered hand on the Sabbath: 5 “Not that we are sufficient of ourselves to think any thing as of ourselves; but our sufficiency is of God; 6 Who also hath made us able ministers of the new testament; not of the letter, but of the spirit: for the letter killeth, but the spirit giveth life.“